jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 ## OK, this is interesting, but how do I *magically* change my site? `overrides`

 You wanted to make your site *slick as shit* and I'll I've done so far is talk about what I'm doing, why I'm doing it and what github pages *is* and *you got ants in your pants* and *you still haven't seen the magic*.
-I also just learned something today:  **[You don't need Jekyll to add or change a theme](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll)** the ***only*** thing you need Jekyll (and Ruby) for is to ***preview locally***.
-So as long as you ***make backups*** and are OK with your site being temporarily broken and waiting a couple minutes when you make pages, you can do anything you can do with Jekyll ***with a text editor***.
-That's the magic.
+I also just learned something today:  **[You don't need Jekyll to add or change a theme](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll)** the ***only*** thing you need Jekyll (and Ruby) for is to ***preview locally***.  (ok, you also need it for unsupported plugins, custom gems, or advanced Sass features, but I've never needed any of those; if your AI suggests something you can't do, tell it your limitations and ask if there's another way, there *often is*).

+So as long as you ***make backups*** and are **OK with your site being temporarily broken and waiting a couple minutes when you make pages**, you can do anything you can do with Jekyll ***with a text editor***.
+That's *the magic*.
 Notepad++, Visual Studio Code, vim, that janky one with all the mode keys I don't like, *normal notepad*, anything!
 You can do all of this ***in your browser with literally no software but a browser*** I shit you not.
 All you need to know is **what the files do and how to change them**.

-If, for instance, there is a `_includes/head.html` in the minima theme (and there is) and you make a `_includes/` directory and put a `head.html` in it, github will use yours instead, just like with `main.scss`
+If, for instance, there is a `_includes/head.html` in the minima theme (and there is) and you make a `_includes/` directory and put a `head.html` in it, github will use yours instead, just like with `main.scss`.
+If you do this, *it will replace the entire file*, not just add to it, that's why you need the information from the files in the zip - you add the "standard" code, and then modify it!

 ### Are you sure about that?